Do dogs feel empathy for each other, or are we anthropomorphizing them?

 Still others believe that dogs have the emotional capacity of an even older child.
 Dr. Jill Sackman, a clinician in behavioral medicine and senior medical director of BluePearl Veterinary Partners' Michigan hospitals, emphatically states, "Dogs probably have the level of cognition of a three to five-year-old human."
 Dr. Sackman and other canine behaviorists, psychologists, and veterinarians believe that dogs have more advanced emotional capacity than they've been given credit for in the past.
 And numerous studies demonstrate that dogs show true empathy, not merely emotional contagion, toward other dogs and people.

-How do dogs show empathy to other dogs?
+Dogs show empathy to each other

 In an experiment at the University of Vienna's Messerli Research Institute, 16 pairs of dogs were studied for their reaction to distress sounds from three different sources: dogs they lived with, unfamiliar dogs, and a computer-generated control sound with the same frequencies and timing of the distressed dog sounds.